-Queen of the South v Partick Thistle
+Tiffoney goal gives Partick win over Queens

 Post update

-William Gibson (Queen of the South) wins a free kick on the right wing.
+William Gibson (Queen of the South) wins a free kick in the defensive half.

 Post update